SafeScript NSW now available to prescribers and pharmacists in all NSW areas

 Who has access to SafeScript NSW

-Prescribers (medical practitioners, nurse practitioners and dentists) and pharmacists registered with Ahpra will be eligible to access SafeScript NSW, after they have registered for the system.
+Prescribers (medical practitioners, nurse practitioners and dentists) and pharmacists registered with Ahpra are eligible to access SafeScript NSW, once they have registered for the system.

 When to use SafeScript NSW

-SafeScript NSW is a clinical tool that provides prescribers and pharmacists with real time information about their patient’s prescribing and dispensing history for monitored medicines.
+SafeScript NSW is a clinical tool that provides prescribers and pharmacists with real time information about their patient’s prescribing and dispensing and approval history for monitored medicines.
 This information will support them to make safer clinical decisions and help health practitioners to work with their patients to ensure appropriate use of monitored medicines.
-SafeScript NSW has the potential to help save lives and reduce harm in the community and therefore all prescribers and pharmacists in NSW are encouraged to use the system once it’s available.
+SafeScript NSW has the potential to help save lives and reduce harm in the community and therefore all prescribers and pharmacists in NSW are encouraged to use the system.

 How to use SafeScript NSW